SingTel admits its wireless is slow, vows changes

 Singapore’s Infocomm Development Authority, the industry regulator, said last month it was speeding up the roll-out of its 4G networks.
 Part of the plan includes reclaiming the spectrum in the 1.8 gigahertz band now used by second-generation mobile services.

-SingTel and rival M1 (MONE.SI) offer 4G services in Singapore, with coverage limited to the central business district and several other high-use areas.
-StarHub (STAR.SI), the third provider, plans to launch 4G services later this year.
+SingTel and rival M1 offer 4G services in Singapore, with coverage limited to the central business district and several other high-use areas.
+StarHub, the third provider, plans to launch 4G services later this year.